listr2/listr2/README.md

   /* CUSTOM LOGIC */
   /* CUSTOM LOGIC */
   /* CUSTOM LOGIC */

-  public fail(message: string): void {
-    message = this.parseMessage(logLevels.fail, message)
-    console.error(message)
 }

-  public skip(message: string): void {
-    message = this.parseMessage(logLevels.skip, message)
-    console.warn(message)
-  }

-  public success(message: string): void {
-    message = this.parseMessage(logLevels.success, message)
-    console.log(message)
-  }

-  public data(message: string): void {
-    message = this.parseMessage(logLevels.data, message)
-    console.info(message)
-  }

-  public start(message: string): void {
-    message = this.parseMessage(logLevels.start, message)
-    console.log(message)
-  }

-  public title(message: string): void {
-    message = this.parseMessage(logLevels.title, message)
-    console.info(message)
-  }
-}
 ```

 ## Migration from Version v1

 To migrate from prior versions that are older than v1.3.12, which is advisable due to upcoming potential bug fixes:

-- rendererOptions has to be moved to their own key
-- some of the types if initiated before assigning a Listr has to be fixed accordingly
-- test renderer also combined with verbose renderer and icons of the verbose renderer is disabled by default which makes them basically same thing, so I think verbose is a better name for it

 Please checkout [the entry in changelog.](./CHANGELOG.md#200-2020-05-06)